Understanding the Underused Housing Tax (UHT) and Its Implications

 What Is the Underused Housing Tax (UHT)?

-The Underused Housing Tax (UHT) is a federal tax introduced by the Government of Canada to discourage the ownership of underused or vacant residential properties.
-The tax is generally 1% of the property’s value per year and applies mainly to certain owners of Canadian residential real estate.
+The Underused Housing Tax (UHT) is a federal tax introduced by the Government of Canada.
+Its purpose is to discourage the ownership of underused or vacant residential properties.
+The tax is generally 1% of the property’s value per year.
+It mainly applies to certain owners of Canadian residential real estate.

 However, UHT is often misunderstood.
-Many people believe it applies only to foreign owners or vacant homes — which is not entirely true.
+Many people think it only affects foreign owners or vacant homes.
+This is not entirely true.
+Understanding the nuances of UHT can save you from potential penalties.

 Has UHT Been Cancelled?